hawaiimachinelearning/hawaiimachinelearning.github.io/_posts/2017-12-18-exploratory-data-analysis-tidyverse.md

 	</a>
 </p>

- Note: If you would like to run the code you need download the data for the competition and install the [IRkernel package](https://github.com/IRkernel/IRkernel).
+Note: You can run the code above in a [Kaggle kernel](https://www.kaggle.com/c/zillow-prize-1/kernels).
+If you would like to run the code locally, you need download the data for the competition and install the [IRkernel package](https://github.com/IRkernel/IRkernel).